pierm21/sthocastic-optimization-lib/README.md

 ## Algorithms
 Each of the implemented algorithms has its own ```README.md``` file in order to better explain its implementation, usage, implemented tests and their results.
 - [**SASPSO - Self Adaptive Standard Particle Swarm Optimization**](include/SASPSO/README.md)
-  - The SASPSO algorithm is a modified version of the Standard Particle Swarm Optimization 2011 algorithm with adaptive search parameters.
+  - The SASPSO algorithm is a modified version of the Standard Particle Swarm Optimization 2011 (SPSO 2011) algorithm with **adaptive search parameters**.
-  - Constrained optimization available with a constraint handling technique based on the adaptive relaxation method integrated with the feasibility-based rule.
+  - Constrained optimization available with a constraint handling technique based on the **adaptive relaxation method** integrated with the **feasibility-based rule**.
 - **SECOND ALGORITHM**

 ## Common interface